 Mr. Crawford raced Lady Patty extensively in and around Florida for many years including campaigns in the Southern Ocean Racing Circuit commonly called SORC.
-He raced Lady Patty in the St Petersburg to Havana Race every year except during the WWII years when the race was canceled.
-By 1951 Lady Patty was becoming outdated by raceboat standards.
-It also happened that this particular year the weather conditions were brutally heavy.
-Some Skippers chose not to race.
-Many of the boats that did compete didn’t finish the race.
-Lady Patty on the other hand, was in her element.
-She was heavier and slower than most of the modern boats of her size but this happened to suit the conditions perfectly.
-Lady Patty took 1st place and secured Her and Jim a place among the top ocean racers of the day.
+He raced Lady Patty in the Havana Cup from St Petersburg, Florida to Havana, Cuba every year except during the WWII years when the race was canceled.
+By 1951 Lady Patty was becoming outdated by race-boat standards.
+It also happened that this particular year there was very little wind.
+The finish times were the longest in the history of the Havana Cup.
+Lady Patty took fleet honors with 1st place and secured Her and Jim a place among the top ocean racers of the day.
 Yachting Magazine described the win by saying “The Lady Patty, of Bradenton Florida beat boats she had no business beating”.

 Buoyed by his success in 1951, Jim wanted a new challenge.
 He sailed Lady Patty down the Atlantic side of the Americas to and through the Panama Canal.
 He arrived in San Francisco prior to the start of the hotly contested TRANSPAC, an offshore race from San Pedro, CA to the Diamond Head Lighthouse in Honolulu Hawaii.
 She had a good showing in the race but was competing against vastly more modern boats.
 After the race Jim took a more leisurely sail back through the canal.
-He spent a few weeks in the Galapagos Island then back to Bradenton.
+He even spent a few weeks in the Galapagos Islands on his way back to Bradenton.